Saturday, June 6th - Sunday, June 7th, 2026

 2026 is a qualifying year for the 2027 National Senior Games in Tulsa, Oklahoma — and the Colorado Senior Games is an official qualifying tournament!

-Join us in beautiful Colorado Springs for a premium event featuring a Men’s & Women’s Home Run Derby, a “Fastest to First” contest (with winner t-shirts), and a Player of the Game award for every matchup.
+Join us in beautiful Colorado Springs for a premium event featuring a Men’s & Women’s Home Run Derby, a “Fastest to First” contest (with winner water bottles), and a Player of the Game award for every matchup.

 New this year: every player receives a souvenir t-shirt included with entry.